mulesoft/mule-migration-assistant/STYLE.md

 ### Design

-As per the the following example, ensure your project enforces encapsulation and adheres to standard coding design.
+As per the following example, ensure your project enforces encapsulation and adheres to standard coding design.

 ```xml
 <\!-\- [http://checkstyle.sf.net/config_design.html] \-->